10 Consequences of Drinking Too Little Water

 These components are vital for the proper function of your muscles.

-Not drinking enough water directly affects your daily life and can cause fatigue.
+Drinking too little water directly affects your daily life and can cause fatigue.

 When you don’t have enough fluids, your cells slow down their activities and generate less energy.